-- 1) Our Mission Statement - 2) The Grove Expectations - 3) What the law says DFE Behaviour Arrangements for Schools January 2016) - 4) Rewarding and celebrating good behaviour - 5.)
-Identifying and supporting pupils with emotional and behavioural needs - 6.)
-Summary of stages towards SEND support for pupils with emotional and behavioural needs - 7.)
-Monitoring the progress of pupils with Emotional and Behavioural needs - 8.)
-Agency involvement - 9.)
-Pastoral Support Plans - 10.)
+- 1) Our Mission Statement - 2) The Grove Expectations - 3) Rewarding and celebrating good behaviour - 4.)
+Identifying and supporting pupils with emotional and behavioural needs

+5.)
+Summary of stages towards SEND support for pupils with emotional and behavioural needs

+6.)
+Monitoring the progress of pupils with Emotional and Behavioural needs

+- 7.)
+Agency involvement

+- 8.)
+Pastoral Support Plans

+- 9.)
 The Role & Responsibilities of the Governing Body